-Andy Kaufman often referenced James Joyce when trying to describe his method of operation.
-Kaufman wanted to be a comedian’s comedian, in the manner that Joyce was a writer’s writer.
+Andy Kaufman referenced James Joyce when trying to describe his method of operation.
+The import of the reference was that Kaufman wanted to be a comedian’s comedian, in the manner that Joyce was a writer’s writer.
 He wanted to perform difficult and complicated acts that the average consumer did not understand, and the very fact that they didn’t “get it” was what invigorated him.
-He wanted that “insider” status that an artist gains entrée into when only those “in the know” get it.
+He wanted that “insider” status that an artist uses to gain entrée into the “in the know” groups.
 After achieving some fame, audiences began laughing with Kaufman in a manner that appears to have only bored him, and he spent the rest of his career trying to up that ante.
+By doing the latter, we can guess that there was something genuine about Kaufman’s path in that he was only trying to entertain himself, and his friends, and if anyone else wanted on board that was up to them.
+Perhaps, Joyce and Kaufman shared this impulse.

 Anytime an artist creates a difficult piece of work, there is going to be a divide between the haves (those that get it) and the havenots.
 When Mike Patton formed the band Fantomas, he never did so with the illusion that he was going to unseat the Eagles Greatest Hits, or Michael Jackson’s Thriller, atop the list of greatest selling albums of all time.
 He knew, or should’ve known, that he was playing to a very select audience.